 Graduates will be able to install and service equipment in the refrigeration, heating, air conditioning and appliance repair industries.
+Students will participate in three internships where students will be able to practice their new skills in a real world work environment.
 Students interested in completing the certificate of technology program will take all technical courses in the associate degree program, but will only need to complete two general education courses.